NNLP-IL/Hebrew-Resources/README.rst

 ------------

 * `Yoav Goldberg's Hebrew Tokenizer <https://www.cs.bgu.ac.il/~yoavg/software/hebtokenizer/>`_

-* Jonathan Laserson's sentence separator [Python] {?}- Not a tokenizer per-se, but an important part in the tokenization of documents.
-Jonathan is kindly checking the possibility of open sourcing this tool.

 * `The MILA Hebrew Tokenization Tool <http://www.mila.cs.technion.ac.il/tools_token.html>`_ [?] {`GPLv3`_} - Free for non-commercial use.